ASZM101/playwright-scrapers/planning.md

 ## General Updates
 - Test all scrapers as external user (starting with downloading repo from GitHub)
-- Remove redundant instructions on readme
 - Update all screenshots and recordings with any changes
 - Enable scrolling in all scrapers
 - Implement way to access multiple pages (stops when pages run out or max reached, whichever comes first)
 - Allow user to specify what details they want to collect with each scraper (explain options available in readme)
-- Update readme with options for all possible URL params for each scraper
+- Update readme with options for all possible URL params (with their corresponding values) for each scraper
 - Add comments to explain what each imported library/module is for in each Python file (remove not used)
 - Enable scraping programs to search in multiple pages
 - ✅ Add table of contents